Dacit/isabelle-benchmark/README.md

 # isabelle-benchmark
+Isabelle user benchmark.
-Isabelle user benchmark, results in the [spreadsheet](https://docs.google.com/spreadsheets/d/12GhEwSNSopowDBq5gSem3u39fliiIcoTIZHMnX4RE3A).
+Results are in the [spreadsheet](https://docs.google.com/spreadsheets/d/12GhEwSNSopowDBq5gSem3u39fliiIcoTIZHMnX4RE3A) -
+put yours in as well!

 ## Prerequisites
 Download and install [Isabelle2021-1](https://isabelle.in.tum.de/).